Visiting our Sites

 There are some administrative procedures that need to be followed by all visitors undertaking collaborative activity, whether visiting students or scientists, from within New Zealand or overseas.

 Visitors intending to bring any biological material with them for research purpose must discuss this with their host/supervisor to ensure that the laboratory you will be working in is approved for research on this material.
-If you are bringing this material from overseas, you must also contact MAF Biosecurity New Zealand to check requirements and obtain any necessary permits well before arrival.
+If you are bringing this material from overseas, you must also contact the Ministry for Primary Industries to check requirements and obtain any necessary permits well before arrival.
 New Zealand is an island nation free of many of the pest and diseases present in other countries, and we have strict Biosecurity procedures to prevent the introduction of potential risk organisms.

 If you currently reside overseas, New Zealand law requires you to be eligible to work in New Zealand, even if we are not paying you.
 We will need proof of your eligibility to work, such as work permit or student visa with appropriate variation, New Zealand residency or New Zealand passport.
 Please check the Immigration Department website to ensure you obtain the correct permit / visa.